 We have written extensively about the merits of topping up your own CPF accounts.
-The high, risk-free interest given by CPF allows it to be an effective instrument to compound your interest returns over a long period of time.
+The attractive, risk-free interest that CPF pays makes it an effective way to compound your interest returns over an extended period of time.

-We explore two main ways you can top up your CPF accounts.
-Firstly, you can 1) make voluntary CPF MediSave top-ups.
-You can also 2) top up your CPF Special Account (or Retirement Account if you are 55 or above) via the Retirement Sum Topping Up Scheme.
+We look at two main ways you can top up your CPF accounts in cash.
+You can make 1) voluntary CPF MediSave top-ups and/or 2) top up your CPF Special Account (or Retirement Account if you are 55 or above) via the Retirement Sum Topping Up (RSTU) Scheme.

 But what are the differences between these two schemes?
-More importantly, what is the implication of choosing either option over the other?
+More importantly, what are the implications of choosing one option over the other?

 Read Also: 5 Reasons Why You Should Top-Up Your CPF Special Account During This Year-End

-Before we dwell deeper into the discussion, let’s first understand some of the restrictions and limitations of topping up your CPF accounts.
+Before we delve deeper into the discussion, let’s first understand some of the restrictions and limitations of topping up your CPF accounts.

 With effect from 1 January 2022, voluntary contributions made for CPF MediSave top-ups will no longer be subject to the Contribution Limit.
-Instead, CPF members can make voluntary contributions up to the Basic Healthcare Sum ($68,500 in 2023, and $71,500 from 2024).
-Additionally, the tax relief for both MediSave and Retirement Sum Topping Up Scheme top-ups is a shared cap of $8,000, and another $8,000 tax relief for top-ups to loved ones.
+Instead, CPF members can make voluntary contributions up to the Basic Healthcare Sum (BHS) of $75,500 in 2025.
+Additionally, the tax relief for both MediSave and Retirement Sum Topping Up Scheme top-ups is a shared cap at $8,000, and another $8,000 tax relief for top-ups to loved ones.

 Do note all tax relief is subject to your personal tax relief cap of $80,000.